hansonmcoombs/training-basic_python/sphinx/source/packages_imports.rst

 +Curly    | Curtis+
 +---------+-------+

 If you say you're talking about the Howard's then it's clear which Larry you mean.
-For a python example both built in python and the package Numpy have functions called min, max, and abs.
+For a python example, both builtin python and the package Numpy have functions called min, max, and abs.
 Without a namespace there would be no way to distinguish between them, but if I say min vs numpy.min it's clear as day.